caravangelo/Inflationary-Butterfly/README.md

 ## Setup 2: highly non-perturbative

-This time the situation is different: while at the first the dynamics is similar to the one above, the situation soon changes: flucuations grow large, and consequently the Universe gets stuck inside the oscillatory part of the potential.
-Inflation last forever in this setup, and this is due only to the presence of the tiny initial quantum fluctuations.
+This time the situation is different: while at the first the dynamics resembles the one above, the situation soon changes: flucuations grow large, and consequently the Universe gets stuck inside the oscillatory part of the potential.
+Inflation lasts forever in this setup, and this is due to the presence of the tiny initial quantum fluctuations.

 https://github.com/caravangelo/Inflationary-Butterfly/assets/114597797/af6ab407-3ef6-4711-9ee3-f9effc565657